jlong23/noda-azure-agile-poc/README.md

 The Noda Bridge html/js may not work to completion as it relies on services that exist only in the in-application browser.

 note:
-The Noda Bridge auto refreshes the data & maps for dropdowns from the sever, but will not in a debug environment.
+The Noda Bridge auto refreshes the data & maps for dropdowns from the sever, but will not in a non vr environment.

+## Example of the Tool running in VR